ppy/osu-wiki/news/2020-11-29-a-labour-of-love.md

 ## Rules

-Follow these rules if you don't want your hard work to be disqualified:
+Follow these rules if you don't want your hard work to be disqualified.
+We'll notify teams about potential disqualification early so they can fix any issues.

 - **Submission must be a "full beatmap experience" including the following:**
     - Remix of the song **Kuba Oms - My Love**
-    - Single-difficulty beatmap
+    - Beatmap spread following the [ranking criteria](/wiki/Ranking_Criteria).
     - Storyboard or custom video
 - **Submission must be in `.osz` format.**
-- **Beatmap must be in *osu!* game mode only.** Comparing beatmaps of different modes in a judging scenario is unfortunately not realistic.
+- **Beatmaps must be in *osu!* game mode only.** Comparing beatmaps of different modes in a judging scenario is unfortunately not realistic.
+- **Beatmaps should abide by the [ranking criteria](/wiki/Ranking_Criteria).** While we can be forgiving for mistakes, submissions that could not be ranked without major changes will be questioned.
-- **Team name and members must be confirmed through [this form](https://docs.google.com/forms/d/e/1FAIpQLScjtVsUWIArvf--pKA0RLiCdXuO1_wO2Va2ICjenEcz9ZqI5Q/viewform).**
+- **Team name and members must be confirmed through [this form](https://docs.google.com/forms/d/e/1FAIpQLScjtVsUWIArvf--pKA0RLiCdXuO1_wO2Va2ICjenEcz9ZqI5Q/viewform).** If your country does not support Google forms, [send pishifat a message](https://osu.ppy.sh/community/chat?sendto=3178418)

 Keep in mind that it is 100% acceptable to tease your submission publicly in this contest.
 You're making something cool, so you deserve to show it off!